stevenpicazo/VentureBnb/frontend/FeatureList.md

 ## My Listings
 - Owners of spots are able to edit and delete their listing on this page.
 Appropriate errors are thrown without proper information submitted.

+## Bookings
+- Users will be able to book spots and view their past and upcoming bookings in the trips tab located in the drop down menu.

+## Search Bar
+- The search bar can be used to locate any spot listed on the website.